Andrew Vaughn Preview, Player Props: White Sox vs. Tigers

 Andrew Vaughn At The Plate

-- Vaughn has an RBI in 46 of 125 games this season, with multiple RBI in 16 of them.
-He has also driven in three or more of his team's runs in six contests.
+- Vaughn has driven home a run in 48 games this year (37.2%), including more than one RBI in 13.2% of his games and producing three or more of his team's runs on six occasions..

-- He has scored in 49 games this year, with multiple runs five times.
+- He has scored in 39.5% of his games this year, with two or more runs scored in 5.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.